-The decommissioning plan of WBR was approved in May 1997 and was then initiated.
-In December 1997, the system equipment was dismantled, the reactor core was removed, and the radioactive contaminated system and equipment in the reactor building were removed.
-The remaining biological shielding was demolished in December 2007 and the decommissioning of WBR was then completed.
-The building became an uncontrolled area and is currently used as an exhibition building for dry storage system technology development and nuclear facility decommissioning technology research.
+The decommissioning plan of WBR was approved in May 1997, the demolition of WBR was shortly later initiated.
+In December 1997, the system equipment was dismantled, the reactor core was removed, and the radioactive contaminated system and equipment in the reactor building were removed as well.
+The remaining biological shielding was demolished in December 2007 and the decommissioning of WBR was finally completed.
+After passing all radioactivity tests, the building became an uncontrolled area, and is currently being used as an exhibition building for dry storage system technology development and nuclear facility decommissioning technology research.